13 Dealing with Data

 13.3.2 Single value imputation

-Single value imputation: Replace missing values with the mean, median, mode or some other typical value of the feature.This will probably rarely help your model for a variety of reasons.
+Single value imputation involves replace missing values with a single value, such as the mean, median, mode or some other typical value of the feature.
+As common as an approach as this is, it will rarely help your model for a variety of reasons.
 Consider a numeric feature that is 50% missing, and for which you replace the missing with the mean.
 How good do you think that feature will be when at least half the values are identical?
 Whatever variance it normally would have and share with the target is probably reduced, and possibly dramatically.
 Furthermore, you’ve also attenuated correlations it has with the other features, which may mute other modeling issues that you would otherwise deal with in some way (e.g. collinearity), or cause you to miss out on interactions.

 13.3.3 Model-based imputation

 Model-based imputation is more complicated, but can be very effective.
 In essence, you run a model for complete cases in which the feature with missing values is now the target, and all the other features and primary target are used to predict it.
-You then use that model to predict the missing values, and use those predictions as the imputed values.
+You then use that model to predict the missing values, using the predictions as the imputed values.
 After these predictions are made, you move on to the next feature and do the same.
 There are no restrictions on which model you use for which feature.
 If the other features in the imputation model also have missing data, you can use something like mean imputation to get more complete data if necessary as a first step, and then when their turn comes, impute those values.

 13.3.4 Multiple imputation